gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I glanced down at the *umram*'s sandy floor.
 Yes he was.
 I kissed the fingertips of my right hand and waved, as he'd told me other bravos ladies' did.
-Eyes as dark as midnight pools...
-Oh, this was going to be complicated.
+Eyes as dark as midnight pools…  Oh, this was going to be complicated.

 </section>